Sudan’s army launches major offensive to retake Khartoum

 The bloody civil war has caused a dire humanitarian crisis, however diplomatic efforts by the United States and other countries have faltered, with the army refusing to attend talks last month in Switzerland.

-The army was trying to “drain the capacities and the capabilities” of the RSF, so their presence in the capital could be “minimised”, according to Morgan.
+The army was trying to “drain the capacities and the capabilities” of the RSF, so their presence in the capital could be “minimised”, Morgan said.

 “Sources say this is the right time, with the RSF busy on other fronts in North Darfur, as well as in the south and central parts of the country,” she added.

-United Nations Secretary-General Antonio Guterres voiced concern on Wednesday over “escalation” in the conflict to al-Burhan, when they met on the sidelines of the UN General Assembly in New York.
+United Nations Secretary-General Antonio Guterres voiced concern on Wednesday over an “escalation” in the conflict when he met al-Burhan on the sidelines of the UN General Assembly in New York.

 Guterres “expressed deep concern about the escalation of the conflict in the Sudan, which continues to have a devastating impact on the Sudanese civilians and risks a regional spillover”, according to a UN readout of the meeting.